Local Housing Statistics

 The tabs include:

-Using the Local Housing Statistic dashboard
+Using the Local Housing Statistics dashboard

 The Local Housing Statistics dashboard provides information about housing at a local level.
 For the purpose of this dashboard, ‘local’ is defined as a territorial authority, or TA.
 For more information about territorial authorities, see ‘Territorial Authorities (TAs)’ below.